 If you’re a regular coffee drinker, a cup might sort you out.
 But that’s usually because you’re body has been missing the regular caffeine you give it every morning.
 Have a cup without milk or sugar – it might do the trick.

 A painkiller before bed

-Most over-the-counter painkillers like Panado or Myprodol take half-an-hour to work and only function for an hour or two, but by taking them straight after alcohol you can cause very serious effects liver damage and stomach lining issues.
+Most over-the-counter painkillers like Panado or Myprodol take half an hour to work and only function for an hour or two, but taking them straight after alcohol can cause very serious liver damage and stomach lining issues.